giorgosart/react-easy-edit/README.md

 # react-easy-edit
 A React library that allows inline editing on HTML5 input components.

-If you would like to see what the next release looks like, visit our [Dev 0.5.0](https://github.com/giorgosart/react-easy-edit/projects/12) project :rocket:
+If you would like to see what the next release looks like, visit our [Dev](https://github.com/giorgosart/react-easy-edit/projects/14) project :rocket:

 ## Features
 - Supports `input` (most types, even inputs with `datalist`), `textarea`,`radio`, `checkbox` and `select` HTML types